RACV Logo

 Day 11 - Takayama

-Visit the Takayama Morning Market, a bustling and vibrant market featuring local produce, crafts and souvenirs.
-Get a taste of local life with this must-see cultural experience.
+Visit the Takayama Morning Market, a bustling and vibrant market featuring local produce, crafts and souvenirs for a taste of local life.
 Then discover the colourful local festive floats at the Float Museum, before heading to your Insider Experience.
-After this, enjoy your free afternoon.
+Afterwards, enjoy a free afternoon.

 Insider Experience - Sarubobo-Making Experience